-Configuring IBM Netezza Analytics
+Configuring IBM Netezza Analytics or IBM Data Warehouse

-To install and configure IBM Netezza Analytics, see the IBM Netezza Analytics documentation-in particular, the IBM Netezza Analytics Installation Guide-for more details.
+To install and configure IBM Netezza Analytics or IBM Data Warehouse, refer to the appropriate IBM documentation.
+For example, for IBM Netezza Analytics, see the IBM Netezza Analytics Installation Guide provided with that product.
 The section Setting Database Permissions in that guide contains details of scripts that need to be run to allow IBM SPSS Modeler streams to write to the database.

-Note: If you will be using nodes that rely on matrix calculation (Netezza PCA and Netezza Linear Regression), the Netezza Matrix Engine must be initialized by running CALL NZM..INITIALIZE(); otherwise execution of stored procedures will fail.
+Note: If you will be using nodes that rely on matrix calculation, the Matrix Engine must be initialized by running CALL NZM..INITIALIZE(); otherwise execution of stored procedures will fail.
 Initialization is a one-time setup step for each database.